 Diarrhea is frequent, loose, and watery bowel movements.

-Causes of diarrhea in cancer patients include the following:
+Causes of diarrhea in people with cancer include the following:

-Because diarrhea can be life-threatening, it is important to find out the cause so treatment can begin as soon as possible.
-The doctor may ask the following questions to help plan treatment:
+Diarrhea can cause life-threatening complications in people with cancer.
+It is important to find out the cause so treatment can begin as soon as possible.

 Treatment of diarrhea depends on what is causing it.

 Treatment depends on the cause of the diarrhea.
-The doctor may make changes in medicines, diet, and/or fluids.
+The doctor may make changes to your medicines, diet, and/or fluids.
+Treatment of diarrhea may include the following:

 Radiation Enteritis